 Monitor for Expirations

-The maturity dates for your financing statements and any continuation statements must be monitored.
-Future filings must be made on time to preserve your secured interest and prevent a lapse in protection.
+You must monitor the maturity dates for your financing statements and any continuation statements.
+To maintain your secured interest and avoid a lapse in protection, you must make future filings on time.

 Keep up-to-date changes

-The Top 5 Mistakes When Completing Financing Statements
+The Top 5 Mistakes When Completing Financial Statements

 Inaccurate Information

 A common violation is when a financing statement contains false information.
-If any errors are made in the debtor or creditor name, address, and description provided for the collateral, they can make your claim invalid.
+Any errors in the debtor or creditor’s name, address, and collateral description could invalidate your claim.
 Always verify the data before submission.

 Incomplete Descriptions